The best integrated washer dryers to buy in 2024

 Washer dryers are a great space-saving option for smaller kitchens, and these integrated models are as discreet as they come

-The best integrated washer dryers are great space-savers for small kitchens, and offer excellent performance, too.
-In our experience, these appliances often produce comparable results to freestanding washer dryers, while conforming more effectively to the space.
+The best integrated washer dryers offer excellent performance and, in our experience, usually produce comparable results to freestanding washer dryers, while also being able to disappear seamlessly into your cabinetry.

-We’ve reviewed dozens of laundry appliances, so we know first-hand why a multi-role washer dryer might appeal to you more than a standalone washing machine and tumble dryer.
-This route saves space as well as money, since you’re using up only one kitchen unit, instead of two.
-And while standalone dryers tend to offer superior performance, most of us only tumble dry during cold weather – especially given the cost of electricity these days.
+We’ve reviewed dozens of washers and dryers, so we know first-hand why such a multirole appliance might appeal more than a separate standalone washing machine and tumble dryer.
+Going down this route saves you space as well as money, since you’re only using one kitchen unit instead of two.
+And while a dedicated dryer might offer superior performance, most of us only tumble dry during cold weather – especially given the cost of electricity these days.

 Best integrated washer dryer: At a glance